🙌 Free delivery to pickup points from €160 of purchases

 Photo ©MelissaJean

-You have just had a child, carried it and felt it growing inside you.
+You have just had a child, carried them, and felt them grow inside you.

-Your body, this fabulous "machine" capable of creating and giving life, has worked hard over the last few months.
+Your body, this wonderful "machine" capable of creating and giving life, has worked hard these past months.

-Today, it needs to rest, of course, but you still have a little extra effort to make so that it regains its former tone.
+Today, it certainly needs rest, but you still have a little extra effort to make for it to regain its previous tone.

-Yes, your body is now that of a mother and may be modified (those stretch marks that mark the traces of your former belly or breastfeeding, your pelvis, perhaps a little wider, which has difficulty finding its place in your old jeans...), but your posture and the capacity of your muscles must be recovered so that all the functions of your body are optimised.
+Yes, your body is now that of a mother and may be changed (those stretch marks that mark the traces of your former belly or breastfeeding, your pelvis, perhaps a little wider, struggling to fit into your old jeans...), but your posture and the capacity of your muscles must be recovered so that all the functions of your body are optimized.

-Rehabilitation is used to restore postural and tissue imbalances secondary to pregnancy and childbirth (whether vaginal or caesarean).
+Rehabilitation serves to restore the postural and tissue imbalances secondary to pregnancy and childbirth (whether vaginal or cesarean).

-The consequences can be back, pelvic or hip pain, digestive problems, urinary or anal incontinence, organ descent (or pelvic organ prolapse), etc.
+The consequences can be back, pelvic, or hip pain, digestive disorders, urinary or anal incontinence, organ prolapse (or pelvic organ prolapse), etc.

-In addition, we can also improve the appearance of a caesarean scar or episiotomy/tear and help if there is pain during sexual intercourse.
+Moreover, we can also improve the appearance of a cesarean scar or an episiotomy/tear and help if there is pain during sexual intercourse.

-On paper, a distinction is made between "perineal rehabilitation" and "abdominal rehabilitation" but in practice this is an aberration.
-In fact, the whole abdominal area (from the diaphragm to the perineum, via the lumbar vertebrae, the ribs and the abdominal muscles) is a highly coordinated unit that needs to learn to work in synergy.
+On paper, we distinguish between "perineal rehabilitation" and "abdominal rehabilitation," but in practice, this is absurd.
+Indeed, the entire abdominal cavity (which extends from the diaphragm to the perineum, including the lumbar region, ribs, and abdominals) is a highly coordinated unit that needs to relearn how to work in synergy.

-Abdominal rehabilitation, contrary to what one might think, is not intended to make you (re)find your chocolate bars from your twenties.
-Its main purpose is to ensure that your deep abdominal muscles protect your perineum during exercise and even just when standing.
+Abdominal rehabilitation, contrary to what one might think, is not intended to make you (re)find your twenty-year-old six-pack abs.
+It mainly serves to ensure that your deep abdominal muscles protect your perineum during exertion and even simply when standing.

 For all women who have had a pregnancy!